-One of the best ways to stay healthy during pregnancy is to stay active.
+Another key takeaway from our pregnancy and prenatal cheat sheet…one of the best ways to stay healthy during pregnancy is to stay active.

 Not only will you stay healthier, but it’ll make your pregnancy (and birth) easier, you’ll recover from birth more quickly, and you’ll feel better every step of the way.

 Before you start an exercise routine, be sure to talk to your care provider.
 Some people have limitations during pregnancy, and it’s most important to do what’s best for you and baby.
 If you’re looking for ways to stay active during pregnancy, some good ways are:

 Yoga is a full-body workout, but because it focuses on the connection of mind, body, and spirit, it’s much more low-impact compared to other exercise routines.

 The great news is that there are online yoga classes designed specifically for pregnant people!
 These classes adapt the poses and movements for your changing body so you can get the stretching and movement you need without worrying about injury to you or to baby.

 Plus, prenatal yoga can help your body prepare for birth through stretching, so you may have less pain and reduced recovery time afterward!

 Taking walks is an easy, relaxing way to be active.
 You can take short or long walks, and there’s no set speed for walking that you need to stick to.
 As you progress through your pregnancy, you can adapt your walks so that you’re not doing too much, but you’re still staying active during your pregnancy.
 If you walk, be sure that you stay hydrated before, during, and after your walk.
 You should also pay close attention to the weather so you don’t get overheated or aren’t warm enough.